-The Future Land Use Plan defines the framework for the future growth of Northfield Township.
-It begins with a general description of the desired pattern of development for the community and follows with a description of the future land use categories as illustrated on the future land use map.
+The Future Land Use Plan defines the framework for the future land preservation and growth of Northfield Township.
+It begins with a general description of the desired pattern of development for the community, and follows with a description of the future land use categories as illustrated on the future land use map.

 In addition to the future land use categories, specific development strategies are formulated to achieve community goals for each of the Township's three sub-areas.
-The sub-areas include: Land Preservation Sub-Area, Central US-23 Interchanges Sub-area, and Lakes Sub-area.
+The sub-areas include: Land Preservation sub-area, Central US-23 Interchanges sub-area, and Lakes sub-area.

-In general, the desired scenario for the Township's master plan includes a gradation of development densities across the rural-urban spectrum, knitted across sub-areas, which considers the agricultural and sensitive natural resources of the Township.
-The Master Land Use Plan for Northfield Township identifies three patterns of development: village, suburban, and rural
+In general, the Township's master plan includes a gradation of development densities across the rural-urban spectrum, which considers the agricultural and sensitive natural resources of the Township.
+The Master Land Use Plan for Northfield Township identifies three patterns of development: rural, suburban, and village.